xgrau/oculina-coral-sc-atlas/README.md

-# Comparative single-cell omic analyses of the stony coral *Oculina patagonica* <!-- omit from toc -->
+# Comparative genomics and single-cell transcriptomics of *Oculina patagonica* <!-- omit from toc -->

 - [Introduction](#introduction)
 - [Accessing the data](#accessing-the-data)